Introduction to Tor Browser, Anonymity and Other Browsers

 - Now here, you may want to check all the list of things, but to be specific, check the first tab: Your searches and browsing activity.

-Which means, people are ready to give in all their life details to some random person who is working at Google but not to known people.
+This means people are ready to give in all their life details to some random person who is working at Google but not too known people.
 So much for absolute security here.
-Beside, people have so many things shared on google plus, drive, keeper notes, gmail contacts, synchronized play store and stuff.
+Besides, people have so many things shared on google plus, drive, keeper notes, Gmail contacts, synchronized play store and stuff.

 The final impact of this becomes like a drug to an addict.
 You may wish to leave it, but you can’t inspite of knowing everything.
-Because socializing is more important to people that privacy, which is the ultimate reason for their accounts to get hacked.
-Just think, what would happen if some random person hacks into your account.
+Because socializing is more important to people than privacy, which is the ultimate reason for their accounts to get hacked, just think, what would happen if some random person hacks into your account.

 He/she (the hacker) would know each and everything about your life.
 This will ultimately lead to identity theft.
-Beside, if some person has physical access to your computer, or even your browser, then there is a 99% possibility that he has access to eveything.
+Besides, if some person has physical access to your computer or even your browser, then there is a 99% possibility that he has access to everything.
 Try to do this:

-- Click on the settings tab on top-right side which seems like a three-line button
+- Click on the settings tab on the top-right side, which seems like a three-line button.

 - It will show you a manage passwords tab right below.
 Click on that and lo and behold.
 Here are all your passwords you ever saved knowingly or unknowingly.

 Have you heard the quote, “Everything you hear is not true”?
 Nope.
 I am not cursing Mozilla here.
 Firefox is trying its best to keep up with the latest goofed up security.
-Its atleast honest when its says that its private browing as compared to Google Chrome.
+It’s atleast honest when it says that it’s private browing as compared to Google Chrome.

-If you want a decent day-to-day browser which doesnt keep a track of all your records, I would say mozilla is good.
+If you want a decent day-to-day browser that doesn’t keep track of all your records, I would say Mozilla is good.
 It has loads of customization.
-Its fast than Tor, if not from Google.
+It is fast than Tor, if not from Google.

-The least possible configuration a noob person can do, is install Firefox, change the search engine to Startpage or Duckduckgo which is absolutely anonymous and doesnt keep a track of search records.
-Keep a Master password to save all your passwords so that even if someone gets physical access to your browser, they will still wont be able to capture it.
+The least possible configuration a noob person can do is install Firefox, change the search engine to Startpage or Duckduckgo, which is absolutely anonymous and doesnt keep track of search records.
+Keep a Master password to save all your passwords so that even if someone gets physical access to your browser, they will still won’t be able to capture it.

-But the downside here is, the government can still track you down since your are using your own ip address here instead like Tor where you bounce off multiple locations.
+But the downside here is, the government can still track you down since you are using your own ip address here instead like Tor, where you bounce off multiple locations.

-Click on the Onion logo on the Tor browser and the select Privacy and Security settings.
+Click on the Onion logo on the Tor browser and then select Privacy and Security settings.
 Then you will be presented with the below window:

 Image Source: torproject.org